 The Audit Committee charter requires that the Audit Committee pre-approve any services and fees to be provided by the auditor of the Company for the performance of any non-audit services that the Company deems advisable in accordance with applicable legal and regulatory requirements.
-The pre-approval requirement is waived with respect to the provision of such non-audit services if: the aggregate amount of all such non-audit services provided to the Company constitutes not more than twenty percent of the total amount of fees paid by the Company to its external auditors during the fiscal year in which the non-audit services are provided; such services are promptly brought to the attention of the Audit Committee by the Company and approved prior to the completion of the Board to whom authority to grant such approvals has been delegated by the Committee.
-The Audit Committee is permitted to delegate pre-approval authority to one or more of its members; however, the decision of any member of the Audit Committee at its next scheduled meeting.
+The pre-approval requirement is waived with respect to the provision of such non-audit services if: the aggregate amount of all such non-audit services provided to the Company constitutes not more than twenty percent of the total amount of fees paid by the Company to its external auditors during the fiscal year in which the non-audit services are provided; such services were not recognized by the Company at the time of the engagement to be non-audit services; and such services are promptly brought to the attention of the Audit Committee by the Company and approved prior to the completion of the audit by the Audit Committee or by one or more members of the Committee who are members of the Board to whom authority to grant such approvals has been delegated by the Committee.
+The Audit Committee is permitted to delegate preapproval authority to one or more of its members; however, the decision of any member of the Audit Committee to whom such authority has been delegated must be presented to the full Audit Committee at its next scheduled meeting.